yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 config
 ```

-Create a host for PI.
+Create a host for Pi.
 In the SSH config section put.

 ```
 LocalForward 8080 <Your_PI_IP4_tailscale_address_here>:8080
 ```

-First you need to connect to PI.
+First you need to connect to Pi.
 In the Blink app run

 ```
 ssh pi@pi